The Tech (newspaper)

 The Tech, first published on November 16, 1881, is the student newspaper at the Massachusetts Institute of Technology in Cambridge, Massachusetts.
 Editions are published biweekly on Thursdays throughout the academic year and about once a month over the summer.
 The Tech established an early presence on the World Wide Web, and continues to publish online in tandem with the print edition.

-Organization

-The Tech is a completely student-managed, and largely student-written publication, officially recognized as a student activity by the administration of the Massachusetts Institute of Technology.
-The newspaper is largely self-supporting financially, deriving most of its income from advertising.
-The publication has an advisory board composed primarily of ex-staffers who are alumni of MIT.

 Print edition

 Printed copies are distributed throughout the MIT campus on the morning of publication.
 Since February 2015 the newspaper publishes weekly, reduced from its previous twice-weekly frequency.
 The online website is updated more frequently.

 Since Fall 2015, The Tech has been printed by Turley Publications.
 From 2014 to 2015, the newspaper was printed by Upper Valley Press, after MassWeb Printing was acquired.
 From 2010 to 2014, the newspaper was printed by the Mass Web Printing Company, a unit of Phoenix Media/Communications Group, previously the publisher of the Boston Phoenix.
 From 2000-2009, the newspaper was printed by Charles River Publishing in Charlestown and briefly by Saltus Press in Worcester, after Saltus acquired Charles River Publishing.
 It is currently printed by Graphic Developments, Inc.